Particular/eShopOnContainers/README.md

 The simplest way to define a message in a system using NServiceBus is to have it implement one of the marker interfaces (`IMessage`, `ICommand` or `IEvent`).
 In the eShopOnContainers we use instead the _unobtrusive mode_, which allows us to define messages without forcing a dependency on NServiceBus for message classes.

-TODO: include snippet here from the app to show how it's done

 ### Messages and loose-coupling/Ensuring system maintainability